sheikhazad/Aligned_Memory_Allocator/README.md

    - `deallocate()` is `noexcept`.

 4. **Convenience Alias**:
-   - `AlignedVector<T>` provides a clean way to create aligned vectors.
+   -Aliases for STL containers are provided.
+E.g. `AlignedVector<T>` provides a clean way to create aligned vectors.

 ### Important Notes:
 1. **No `alignas` Needed**: